SachyamKarki/Karki_Shaksham_CapstoneProject/README.md

 styles.css - Main stylesheet
 product.html- All the used and home made products

+Since this is introductory college project , I have directly used paypal api for test integration.
+Do not try to access the api without proper consent of the developer.

 Project by Shaksham Karki for Capstone project Karki_Shaksham_CapstoneProject